• Skip to primary navigation

 You are going to love this sugar free applesauce recipe!
 It's so easy to make with just four ingredients including apples and cinnamon.
 This healthy applesauce is kid friendly and makes the perfect snack, dessert, or topping for meat dishes.

-A bowl of cinnamon applesauce with a spoon in it.
+A bowl with applesauce in it and a spoon in the bowl.

 Why you will love this recipe: